zfzhong/Slog/README.md

   - getConfigOptions, setConfigOptions
   - sendMesg, handlePeerClose, handlePeerMessage
   - printAccelLog, printGyroLog, printHRMLog, printBPSLog,
+  - The main logic starts from function init(), where we set up handleSettingsChange(evnt), which handles the following operations: logBtnClick, xferBtnClick, resetLogBtnClick, resetXferBtnClick, serverIP, and serverPort.
+  - when logBtn is clicked, the companion sends message to the watch.
+The watch receives the message, and starts to log or stops logging.
 ## [settings/index.jsx](app_code/settings/index.jsx)
  - status - appStatus, logStatus, xferStatus
  - operation - logBtn, xferBtn, resetLogBtn, resetXferBtn